Charlie Brooks hid his 'smut' to protect wife Rebekah

-LONDON Charlie Brooks, the husband of Rupert Murdoch's former British newspaper chief, told a London court on Monday he hid his porn collection from police investigating phone-hacking because he feared leaks to the press which would embarrass his wife.
+LONDON Charlie Brooks, the husband of Rupert Murdoch's former British newspaper chief Rebekah Brooks, told a London court on Monday he hid his porn collection from police investigating phone-hacking because he feared leaks to the press which would embarrass his wife.

 Brooks' wife Rebekah is on trial at London's Old Bailey accused of conspiracy to hack phones and authorising illegal payments to public officials.
 They are both accused of attempting to pervert the course of justice by hindering the police investigation.